aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/_index.md

 - *"LINQ Reporting Engine"* – provides information about building reports using an extended set of reporting features.
 - *"Programming with Documents"* – provides information on how to programmatically create, modify, and manage documents including changing both their content and visual appearance.

-For a detailed description of classes, methods, and properties refer to the Aspose.Words for Python via .NET API Reference section.
+For a detailed description of classes, methods, and properties refer to the Aspose.Words for Python via .NET [API Reference](https://reference.aspose.com/words/python-net/).